 Review: This film has pretty much the same idea as The Longest Day only with ‘Operation Market Garden,’ an ambitious plan by General Montgommery to take the bridges over the Rhine and end the war by Christmas 1944.
 Unfortunately, for one reason or another, things went disastrously wrong.
 (See Sidenote Below.)
-Unlike The Longest Day however this one actually pulls it off.
-It doesn’t shirk and id definately doesn’t skew towards any particular side… even the Germans get a fair piece… and the Dutch Resistance… and even the Poles.
-And although it has a large cast (Including:… wait for it… Sean Connery, Michael Caine, Robert Redford, Dirk Bogarde, Edward Fox, Anthony Hopkins, Laurence Olivier and Gene Hackman) You know what all of them are doing and who they are.
+Unlike The Longest Day however, this one actually pulls it off.
+It doesn’t shirk and it definitely doesn’t skew towards any particular side, even the Germans get a fair piece… And the Dutch Resistance… And even the Poles.
+And although it has a large cast (Including… wait for it… Sean Connery, Michael Caine, Robert Redford, Dirk Bogarde, Edward Fox, Anthony Hopkins, Laurence Olivier and Gene Hackman) You know what all of them are doing and who they are.
+They all get ample screen time.
 Nobody gets left behind as this is a film made with style, class and substance.

 Theres no denying it’s epic… It’s close to three hours long but the time just seems to fly by.
-There is enough excitement and enough actionto keep you on the edge of your seat throughout the whole film.
-Right from the opening monologue at the beggining you know you’re in for something special:
+There is enough excitement and enough action to keep you on the edge of your seat throughout the whole film.
+Right from the opening monologue at the beginning you know you’re in for something special:

-It sets up for the three hour epic that follows… It’s not a film about Victory or triumph… nobody comes out on top really… Not the Germans, or the Americans or the British or the Dutch… this is a film about failure and the men who held their nerve against an increasingly desperate situation.
-It doesn’t let up in the tension all the way through… even though you know how its going to end… there is still plenty of suspense and the hope that somehow it’ll all turn around just at the last minute… Even you know that it won’t.
+It sets up for the three hour epic that follows… It’s not a film about victory or triumph.
+Nobody comes out on top, not the Germans, or the Americans or the British or the Dutch.
+This is a film about failure and the men who held their nerve against an increasingly desperate situation.
+It doesn’t let up in the tension all the way through, even though you know how its going to end… There is still plenty of suspense and the hope that somehow it’ll all turn around just at the last minute, even though you know that it won’t.
 It’s almost heartbreaking.

-Sidenote: Since the making of this film information has been released by MI5 regarding a member of the Dutch resistance called Chritiaan Lindemans and his activities as a Nazi collaborator.
-Since first seeing this film i’ve always had my suspicions that somebody ratted to the Germans about Market Garden… Supposedly he’s the one who did it.
+Sidenote: Since the making of this film information has been released by MI5 regarding a member of the Dutch resistance called Christiaan Lindemans and his activities as a Nazi collaborator.
+Since first seeing this film I’ve always had my suspicions that somebody ratted to the Germans about Market Garden… Supposedly he’s the one who did it.
 Here is his Wikipedia page: http://en.wikipedia.org/wiki/Christiaan_Lindemans